-I have had the privilege of serving as general and special legal counsel for numerous federally recognized Indian tribes, tribal regulatory agencies and tribally-owned entities for over 22 years.
-Federal Indian law has been the primary focus of my professional career.
-I advise my clients on a wide variety of issues important to tribal governments, including the preservation and full exercise of sovereign rights, federal recognition, land acquisition, gaming, enforcement of treaty rights, negotiation of tribal-state gaming compacts and other intergovernmental agreements, structuring complex commercial transactions, interfacing with federal and state agencies, and tribal government best practices.
+I have had the privilege of serving as general and special legal counsel for numerous federally recognized Indian tribes, tribal regulatory agencies and tribally-owned entities for over 25 years.
+I advise my clients on a wide variety of issues, including general civil litigation, business transactions, preservation and full exercise of sovereign rights, federal recognition, land acquisition, gaming, enforcement of treaty rights, negotiation of tribal-state gaming compacts and other intergovernmental agreements, structuring complex commercial transactions, interfacing with federal and state agencies, and tribal government best practices.

-I also have extensive experience serving as lead litigation counsel for Indian tribes and tribally-owned entities in judicial, arbitration and administrative forums on a wide variety of issues, including Indian Gaming Regulatory Act litigation, federal fee-to-trust land transactions, tribal exemptions from state regulatory laws, breach of federal trust obligations, federal Tort Claims Act litigation, federal recognition of tribal status, tribal taxing jurisdiction, NEPA litigation, Endangered Species Act litigation, commercial disputes, and constitutional rights litigation.
-I have also served as a co-instructor for a law school course on federal Indian law and have spoken at numerous seminars on various legal issues affecting Indian Country.
+I have extensive experience serving as lead litigation counsel in judicial, arbitration and administrative forums on a wide variety of issues, including contract disputes, tort claims, Indian Gaming Regulatory Act litigation, federal fee-to-trust land transactions, tribal exemptions from state regulatory laws, breach of federal trust obligations, federal Tort Claims Act litigation, federal recognition of tribal status, tribal taxing jurisdiction, NEPA litigation, Endangered Species Act litigation, commercial disputes, and constitutional rights litigation.
+I have also served as a co-instructor for a law school course on federal Indian law and have spoken at numerous seminars on various legal issues.

 ADMISSIONS: Colorado and Nebraska; U.S. Supreme Court; U.S. Courts of Appeals for the Second, Sixth, Seventh, Eighth, Ninth, Tenth and District of Columbia Circuits; U.S. Court of Federal Claims; U.S. District Courts for the District of Columbia, Western District of Michigan, District of Nebraska, Eastern District of Wisconsin, and the Northern District of Iowa; Winnebago Tribal Court; Santee Sioux Nation Tribal Court; Gun Lake Tribal Court; Eastern Shoshone & Northern Arapaho Tribal Court; and Muscogee (Creek) Nation Tribal Court.
 Mr. Schulte has also been admitted pro hac vice to practice in cases in state and federal courts located in Arizona, California, Colorado, Connecticut, Massachusetts, New York, Oklahoma and Washington states.